PayOnce App

 Visual Design

-Consistent Icons: Clear icons for expense tracking, services, and other features.
+• Icons: Consistent icons for expense tracking and services.

 Iteration